-- Problems with social interaction and communication; including problems understanding and being aware of other people's emotions and feelings.
-The condition can also include delayed language development and an inability to start conversations or take part in them properly. - Restricted and repetitive patterns of thought, interests and physical behaviours, including making repetitive physical movements, such as hand-tapping or twisting, and becoming upset if these set routines are disrupted. - A resistance to change, and having restricted interests.
+- Problems with social interaction and communication, including problems understanding and being aware of other people's emotions and feelings.
+The condition can also include delayed language development and an inability to start conversations or take part in them properly. - Restricted and repetitive patterns of thought, interests and physical behaviours, including making repetitive physical movements, such as hand-tapping or twisting, and becoming upset if these set routines are disrupted.